BCF (BIM Collaboration Format)

 BIM Collaboration Format is a standard established by buildingSMART.
 BCF is an open format that facilitates model-based communication of issues between different BIM applications, without submitting the whole BIM (model) each time.
-The format also makes it possible to track issues.
+The use of BCF also makes it possible to track issues.

-Being an open format means that project members can collaborate even if they use different BIM software applications.
+Being a format based on open standards means that interoperability is enhanced.
+Project parties can collaborate coordination information and exchange models even if they use different BIM authoring software applications.
 They can identify areas in the models and communicate these areas; i.e., communicating about issues within Building Information Models (BIMs).
-The format increases collaboration between the project members, reduces risk such as information loss and makes the process even faster and more efficient
+The format increases collaboration between the project members, reduces risk such as information loss and makes the process even faster and more efficient.

 A BCF file can be compared to Whatsapp, since when using this BIM format it allows you to comment and send model markups related to clash reports to your project team members.